Here we give a high-level overview of the workflow required for defining and fitting a model with

 coefficient of dispersion \(d\).

-model changes in infection rates as the remaining susceptible population is
+modified to explicitly account for changes in infection rates as the remaining

-in Section 5.3 of the model description article.
+never breaches the population size.
 It can be employed by

 setting pop_adjust = TRUE